opentoonz/opentoonz_docs/source/creating_movements.rst

 In the tool options bar you can set the following:

-- An option button ( |Toonz71_291| ) lets you set which tool options have to be displayed in the bar.
+- An option button (|option|) lets you set which tool options have to be displayed in the bar.